 This is, without a doubt, the ultimate tiny kitchen counter space saver.

 Using the empty space above the sink, it combines a dish and bowl rack, knife and cutlery holders, cutting board rack, a basket for detergent and sponges, another basket for fruits and vegetables, and 6 hooks to boot.

 You can adjust and remove the parts to match this space saver to your kitchen workflow.
 Expanding on that, you can use the cutting board rack, for example, to store pot lids.
 It’s always hard to find a proper place for them.

 This wonder space saver is available in two versions depending on the width of your sink.
-One is suitable for sinks equal or smaller than 32 1/2 inches (82 cm) and the other one is for sinks equal or smaller than 33 1/2 inches (85 cm).
+One is suitable for sinks equal to or smaller than 32 1/2 inches (82 cm) and the other one is for sinks equal to or smaller than 33 1/2 inches (85 cm).
 Don’t eyeball it and make sure to take the right measurements.
 It will be worth it.

-Foldable rolling counter cart
+Foldable rolling counter kitchen cart